dappradar/nft-sales-adapters/readme.md

 ### How to run services

-First update your _.env_ file to contain your key, after that create you adapter inside _adapters/my-adapter_, the naming should be lowercase with multiple words divided by `-`, for example: `my-adapter`
+First update your _.env_ file to contain your key, after that create your adapter inside _adapters/my-adapter_, the naming should be lowercase with multiple words divided by `-`, for example: `my-adapter`

 To run & test your adapter simply while being in root write: